albertsolaroca/IR/README.md

 pip install --upgrade git+https://github.com/terrierteam/pyterrier_doc2query.git ``

-Once these libraries are installed, open the notebook and execute the code in order to see the results obtained in the paper.
+Once these libraries are installed,  the notebook can be used in order to obtain the results described in the paper.
 We present the results in the following table:

 | Method | NDCG | NDCG@10 | MAP | MRT|
 |:------:|:----:|:-------:|:---:|:---:|